gameblabla/decoder_encoder_rgb/README.txt

 You can build it for both MinGW (assuming you have SDL and SDL_image available) and Linux with the respective makefiles.

-TODO : Remove SDL dependency
+TODO : Remove SDL dependency and make a web version of it (One that is fully static and Javascript based if possible).